- Provider News Center

 A medical record documents a patient’s medical treatment, past and current health status, and treatment plans for future health care and is an integral component in the delivery of quality health care.
 As such, Independence Blue Cross established medical record keeping standards in 1996 and routinely distributes these standards to primary care providers (PCPs) and specialists.

-IBC regularly assesses compliance with these standards and monitors the processes and procedures physicians’ offices use to facilitate the delivery of continuous and coordinated medical care.
-IBC has established a performance goal of 90 percent compliance with its established medical record keeping standards.
+Independence regularly assesses compliance with these standards and monitors the processes and procedures physicians’ offices use to facilitate the delivery of continuous and coordinated medical care.
+Independence has established a performance goal of 90 percent compliance with its established medical record keeping standards.

 The standards are as follows: